Hank Aaron, baseball's one-time home run king, dies at 86

 Dodgers announcer Vin Scully was among those delivering the call on the historic shot.

 "There's a high drive into deep left-center field," Scully bellowed.
-"Bucker goes back to the fence — and it is gone."
+"Buckner goes back to the fence — and it is gone."

 Scully remained silent for nearly 30 seconds as Aaron rounded the bases.
 Finally, the announcer piped up again.

 "What a marvelous moment for baseball.
 What a marvelous moment for Atlanta and the state of Georgia.
 What a marvelous moment for the country and the world," Scully said, well aware of the cultural significance.
-"A Black man is getting a standing ovation in the Deep South for breaking a record of an all-time baseball idol.
-It is a great moment for all of us, and particularly for Henry Aaron."
+"A Black man is getting a standing ovation in the Deep South for breaking a record of an all-time baseball idol."

+After retiring as a player, Aaron made amends with the Braves for trading him away.
+He returned as a vice president and director of player development, a task he held for 13 years before settling into a largely ceremonial role as senior vice president and assistant to the president in 1989.

+He ventured into business, buying fast food chicken franchises, doughnut shops and an automobile dealership.
+He also dipped into politics as campaign treasurer for his brother-in-law, David Scott, who was elected to the U.S. House.